Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 # 🔥 News
 - *07.2022*: One paper about magnetic origami spring robots is accepted by IEEE Robotics and Automation Letters (RAL) with the option of IEEE International Conference on Intelligent Robots and Systems (IROS) 2022.
-(IF=4.325,2022)
+(IF=4.325, 2022)
-- *07.2022*: One paper about origami-inspired structure for multi-DOF force-sensing is accepted by Sensors.(IF=3.847,2022)
+- *07.2022*: One paper about origami-inspired structure for multi-DOF force-sensing is accepted by Sensors.
+(IF=3.847, 2022)
 - *04.2022*: One paper about deployable tubular mechanisms is accepted by Actuators.
-(IF=2.523,2022)
+(IF=2.523, 2022)
 - *07.2021*: One paper about dual-mode tactile hardness sensor is accepted by Smart Materials and Structures.
-(IF=4.131,2022)
+(IF=4.131, 2022)
 - *06.2021*: One paper about dynamic piezoelectric tactile sensor is accepted by IEEE Sensors Journal.
-(IF=4.325,2022)
+(IF=4.325, 2022)

 # 📝 Publications